lucasviga/send-message-whatsapp-js/README.md

 # send-message-whatsapp-js

-"box-chat-simple" for sending messages to wpp using javascript.
+"simple-chat-box" for sending messages to wpp using javascript.

 ## Preview